MushuDG/ATMegaSpin/README.md

 The Memory Map of an ATmega328P

 > [!IMPORTANT]
-> The preceding paragraph and illustration were taken from this documentation: [Arduino as ISP and Arduino Bootloaders](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP) Accessed on 2023-11-22
+> The preceding paragraph and illustration were taken from this documentation: [Arduino as ISP and Arduino Bootloaders](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP) -  Accessed on 2023-11-22

 ## Burn bootloader
+### Needed tools
+To burn the bootloader on the microcontroller you need 2 arduino cards.
+The first will be used as an ISP programmer.

-###
+### Circuit